RomainPastureau/find_delay/README.md

 * Excerpts numbers now start at 1 instead of 0 on the graphs in find_delays

 **2.1 (2024-04-25)**
-* Modified the overall functions so that it takes a window size instead of a number of windows
+* Modified the overall functions so that they take a window size instead of a number of windows

 **2.0 (2024-04-24)**
 * Changed the parameter asking for a number of windows by a parameter asking for a window size instead